uivlis/conditional-tokens/source/pm-js-notes.md

 ### Ganache-cli and private chain providers

-[Ganache-cli](https://github.com/trufflesuite/ganache-cli) is a JSON RPC provider which is designed to ease developing Ethereum dapps.
+[Ganache-cli](https://github.com/trufflesuite/ganache-cli) is a JSON RPC provider which is designed to ease Ethereum dapp development.
 It can be used in tandem with pm-js as well, but its use requires some setup.
 Since Ganache-cli randomly generates a network ID and begins the Ethereum VM in a blank state, the contract suite would need to be deployed, and the deployed contract addresses recorded in the build artifacts before use with Ganache-cli.
 This can be done by running the migration script in the core contracts package directory.

 ```sh
 (cd node_modules/\@gnosis.pm/pm-contracts/ && truffle migrate)